Yasmin Khan

-Yasmin Khan is a historian of British India and Associate Professor of History at Kellogg College, Oxford.
+Yasmin Cordery Khan is a British historian, novelist and broadcaster whose work focuses on the British Empire, Colonial India and the decolonisation of South Asia.
+She is a Fellow of Kellogg College, Oxford and Professor of Modern History based in the Oxford University Department for Continuing Education.

 Education and career

-Born in 1977 to Pakistani and Anglo-Irish parents in Kingston-upon-Thames, Khan completed her BA in history at St Peter's College, Oxford.
-Khan completed her DPhil at St Anthony's College, Oxford in 2005 in Imperial and Commonwealth History.
+Khan is from London and of Pakistani and Irish descent.
+Khan completed her BA in History at St Peter's College, Oxford.
+Khan completed her DPhil at St Antony's College, Oxford in 2005 in Imperial and Commonwealth History.

-Khan became a lecturer at the University of Edinburgh in 2004 and a Senior Lecturer in Politics and International Relations at Royal Holloway, University of London in 2007 before moving to Kellogg College, Oxford as Associate Professor of History in 2012.
+Khan held positions at the University of Edinburgh and Royal Holloway, University of London before joining Kellogg College in 2012.
 Khan's work focuses on decolonisation, British migration histories, British Indian history, the Second World War and the End of Empire.
+In October 2024 she was awarded the Title of Distinction of Professor of Modern History by the University of Oxford.

-Khan is an editor of History Workshop Journal and a trustee of the Charles Wallace India Trust.
+Khan is a member of the editorial board of History Workshop Journal and a trustee of the Charles Wallace India Trust.
+She served as Kellogg College's senior tutor between 2019 and 2022.
+Khan was a judge of the 2022 Cundill History Prize administered by McGill University.

-Khan's publications include The Great Partition: The Making of India and Pakistan (2007), which won the Gladstone Prize from the Royal Historical Society and was long-listed for the Orwell Prize, and The Raj at War: A People's History of India's Second World War (2015).
+Khan's publications include The Great Partition: The Making of India and Pakistan (2007), which won the Gladstone Book Prize from the Royal Historical Society and was long-listed for the Orwell Prize, and The Raj at War: A People's History of India's Second World War (2015).
 She has written for the Guardian newspaper, and appeared on Channel 4 News and BBC Radio.

+Her first work of fiction, Edgware Road, was published in 2022.
+A second novel, Overland, was published in 2024.